 “I have been teaching and specialising in junior grades since 2012.
 I am a freelance trainer and have been training teachers, school administrators and parents on a regular basis.
 I believe that in a country like Pakistan, with a population of more than 190 million, there is a huge need for early childhood educators and professional trainers.
 Therefore, I decided to tap into this area so that I can wide the spread of my knowledge.”

-Falak is a teacher and trainer of Jolly Phonics and currently works with Fatima-Tuz-Zahra at Phonics Club; a learning centre specifically teaching with the Jolly Phonics method.
-Falak has taught many children over the years, and when using Jolly Phonics she was so impressed with the speed and enthusiasm of the students’ learning that she now uses nothing else.
+Falak is a teacher and trainer of Jolly Phonics and has spent some of her time working with Fatima-Tuz-Zahra at Phonics Club; a learning centre specifically teaching with the Jolly Phonics method.
+Falak has independently taught many children over the years, and when using Jolly Phonics she was so impressed with the speed and enthusiasm of the students’ learning that she now uses nothing else.

 Falak is now eager to pass on her experience and knowledge of Jolly Phonics so that other teachers and parents can benefit their students and children they are teaching.
 Her target is to spread Jolly Phonics across the whole of Pakistan to ensure the country meets international educational standards.